 Wisconsin Water Science Center, US Geological Survey

-Co-authored plan for USAID project in Afghanistan to design a new land titling registration system and improve the quality of life for families living in Kabul’s informal settlements, and created the plan for the first Afghan Land Center.
+Co-authored plan for USAID project in Afghanistan to design a new land titling registration system, improve the quality of life of families living in Kabul’s informal settlements, and design the plan for the first Afghan Land Center.

 Republic of Afghanistan

 U.S. Agency for